 “A Pew Research Center poll from January found that 86 percent of Americans believe we’re more divided today than in the past,” said Lukensmeyer.
 “It’s only through listening, understanding, and respecting one another that we can start to bridge this divide.”

 The Oct.
-20 stop in Tucson will include an event organized by NICD (details forthcoming).
-In addition, the bus will be parked on the UA Mall from 11-3 so journalists can interact with the campus community.
-Hillary Frey, who is overseeing the “Listen to America” bus tour for Huffington Post, will also be speaking with UA journalism students.
-The UA School of Journalism is sponsoring Huffington Post’s visit to campus.
+20 stop in Tucson includee an event organized by NICD.
+In addition, the bus was parked on the UA Mall from 11-3 so journalists could interact with the campus community.
+Hillary Frey, who is overseeing the “Listen to America” bus tour for Huffington Post, spoke with UA journalism students.
+The UA School of Journalism sponsored Huffington Post’s visit to campus.

 Virdee said there is a lively, positive energy on the bus, which is filled with about 15 journalists and organizers.
 She is blogging about her experience and the people she meets on Medium.com.

 “I go to these cities with my eyes and ears open.
 I see people in a different light than I did before.
 I see them as deep reservoirs of personal knowledge, stories, and experiences,” Virdee said.

 In Birmingham, AL, Virdee participated in a forum on overcoming and surviving inner city violence.
 “After listening to the panelists and passionate statements from the audience, it’s clear that the citizens present at this forum desire real change and are ready to put in their time and energy to make the difference,” Basant wrote, while also noting that one panelist admitted these panels are often “preaching to the choir.”

 Virdee said the practice of listening she has cultivated during the tour has extended beyond the formal events to everyone she interacts with, such as Uber drivers and waiters.
 “We are just open to hearing everyone’s stories.
 We never turn off from the project.”